Automation in the Audio Mastering World

 Listen to the clip with this low end EQ automation enabled.

 Despite the many possibilities you have with automation, it does have its limitations.
 For one, when a track requires a drastically different treatment in certain sections, automations alone simply won’t cut it.
 Certain automations may cause audible drop-outs when switching between different plug-in states—the “plug-in bypass” function is notorious for this.
 Furthermore, depending on the session, the process itself of setting up automations can be a tiresome, trivial procedure that could distract from a mastering engineer’s natural workflow.

 One alternative to automations is creating multiple mastering passes instead, each with its own set of mastering parameters.
 After printing, you then splice together these audio clips using your mastering DAW in order to come up with the final mastered sound.
 This allows for more creative freedom when mastering each section of a musical performance.

 While automation is a powerful and musical tool to add to your mastering arsenal, now is also a good time to remind yourself that critical listening and intent are key.
-It’s easy to fall trap into relying on certain techniques as a crutch, much to the expense of your masters’ fidelity.
+It’s easy to fall into the trap of relying on certain techniques as a crutch, much to the expense of your masters’ fidelity.
 Many times just from listening, you’ll quickly discover that a nuanced setting across the board is all you’ll really need to achieve your desired sound.
-However, you’re at least aware that there are available tools at your disposal that allows you to address specific audio mastering challenges when absolutely necessary.
+However, you’re at least aware that there are available tools at your disposal that allow you to address specific audio mastering challenges when absolutely necessary.